The Joy & Creativity Collective

 Art and Celebration as Resistance:

-A 12-month Creative Practice Program
+A Joyful Creative Practice Community

 Everything feels heavy.
 The news is a lot.
 It’s hard to permit ourselves to be joyous and even more difficult to motivate ourselves to be creative: but joy and art aren’t frivolous when the world is breaking.
 It is how we survive it.